beccaob/html-css-portfolio-project-1/README.md

 Chrome:

 * Home Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Classes Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Successful Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * 404 Error
-    * Website behaved as expected.
+    * Behaved as expected.

 Edge:

 * Home Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Classes Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Successful Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * 404 Error
-    * Website behaved as expected.
+    * Behaved as expected.

 Fire Fox:

 * Home Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Classes Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Page
-    * Website behaved as expected.
+    * Behaved as expected.
 * Sign Up Successful Page
+    * Behaved as expected.
+* 404 Error
+    * Behaved as expected.

+The site was also tested on the following:

+* Apple IPhone 13
     * Website behaved as expected.
+* One Plus 7T
+    * Website behaved as expected.
-* 404 Error
+* Samsung A32
+    * Website behaved as expected.
+* Asus 15.6" M509DA-EJ034T
+    * Website behaved as expected.
+* HP Pro Desk 400 G6 SFF
     * Website behaved as expected.

 # Deployement